-In the year following the issuance of Revenue Ruling 90-109, the Supreme Court addressed Code Section 1001 exchange principles in Cottage Savings.
+In the year following the issuance of Revenue Ruling 90-109, the Supreme Court addressed Code § 1001 exchange principles in Cottage Savings.
 This case involved a strategy by a savings and loan association to trigger losses for federal income tax purposes without impairing net worth for regulatory purposes.
 Specifically, the taxpayer entered into "reciprocal sale" transactions.
-The strategy arose from a rule change adopted by the Federal Home Loan Bank Board, or FHLBB, that permitted savings and loan associations to exchange pools of residential mortgages without recognition of accounting losses where the mortgage pools are "substantially identical."[17]
-In a transaction structured to qualify for the rule change, the taxpayer sold 90-percent participation interests in mortgage pools to four savings and loan associations while simultaneously purchasing 90-percent participation interests in mortgage pools held by the same savings and loan associations.
-All the loans involved in the transaction qualified as "substantially identical," as defined in the FHLBB rule.
+The strategy arose from a rule change adopted by the Federal Home Loan Bank Board ("FHLBB") that permitted savings and loan associations to exchange pools of residential mortgages without recognition of accounting losses where the mortgage pools are "substantially identical."
+18 In a transaction structured to qualify for the rule change, the taxpayer sold 90-percent participation interests in mortgage pools to four savings and loan associations while simultaneously purchasing 90-percent participation interests in mortgage pools held by the same savings and loan associations.
+All of the loans involved in the transaction qualified as "substantially identical," as defined in the FHLBB rule.

 The taxpayer claimed a loss deduction from the exchange on its tax return for the year of the transaction.
-The loss was disallowed by the IRS but was ultimately held to be deductible by the Supreme Court.
-The Supreme Court determined that the realization principle in Code Section 1001(a) incorporates a "material difference" requirement and provided guidance on what the requirement amounts to and how it applies.[18]
-The Supreme Court focused on the fact that the mortgages were recourse obligations and the obligors on the mortgages were different.
+The loss was disallowed by the IRS but was ultimately held to be deductible by the

+Supreme Court.
+The Supreme Court determined that the realization principle in Code § 1001(a) incorporates a "material difference" requirement and provided guidance on what the requirement amounts to and how it applies.
+19 The Supreme Court focused on the fact that the mortgages were recourse obligations and the obligors on the mortgages were different.
 An exchange of a mortgage issued by individual X was held to be fundamentally different than a mortgage issued by individual Y.

-The IRS issued the modification regulations in 1992, which were finalized in 1996, to address when changes to the terms of a debt instrument cause the debt instrument to be considered to be re-issued.[19]
-The modification regulations clarified the instances in which a change in a debt instrument will be treated as an exchange by limiting the application of Code Section 1001 to instances where (i) the change results in a "modification" of the debt instrument and (ii) such modification is "significant."[20]
+The IRS issued the Modification Regulations in 1992, which were finalized in 1996, to address when changes to the terms of a debt instrument cause the debt instrument to be considered to be re-issued.20 The Modification Regulations clarified the instances in which a change in a debt instrument will be treated as an exchange by limiting the application of Code § 1001 to instances where (i) the change results in a "modification" of the debt instrument and (ii) such modification is "significant."21

-The modification regulations define a modification as "any alteration, including any deletion or addition, in whole or in part, of a legal right or obligation of the issuer or a holder of a debt instrument, whether the alteration is evidenced by an express agreement (oral or written), conduct of the parties, or otherwise."[21]
-In general, an alteration that occurs by operation of the terms of a debt instrument is not a modification; however, certain fundamental changes - e.g., change in obligor of a recourse debt instrument, nature of debt and tax classification of debt - are treated as modifications even if permitted by the terms of the debt instrument.[22]
+The Modification Regulations define a "modification" as "any alteration, including any deletion or addition, in whole or in part, of a legal right or obligation of the issuer or a holder of a debt instrument, whether the alteration is evidenced by an express agreement (oral or written), conduct of the parties, or otherwise."22 In general, an alteration that occurs by operation of the terms of a debt instrument is not a modification; however, certain fundamental changes (e.g., change in obligor of a recourse debt instrument, nature of debt and tax classification of debt) are treated as modifications even if permitted by the terms of the debt instrument.23 circumstances, the legal rights or obligations that are altered and the degree to which they are altered are economically significant."24 In determining whether changes to legal rights or obligations are economically significant, all modifications to a debt instrument are considered collectively.
+Outside of the general significance rule, the Modification Regulations provide that the following changes will result in a deemed exchange:

-Once it is determined that a change in the terms of a debt instrument constitutes a modification, a deemed exchange will result only where such modification is "significant."
-In general, and except as otherwise provided in the detailed rules discussed below, a modification is significant "only if, based on all facts and circumstances, the legal rights or obligations that are altered and the degree to which they are altered are economically significant."
-[23] In determining whether changes to legal rights or obligations are economically significant, all modifications to a debt instrument are considered collectively.
+Once it is determined that a change in the terms of a debt instrument constitutes a "modification," a deemed exchange will result only where such modification is "significant."
+In general, and except as otherwise provided in the detailed rules discussed below, a modification is significant "only if, based on all facts and